bmswgnp/RTIMULib-Arduino/README.md

 (Pre-V2 only) The software will automatically discover the IMU type in use and also the address being used.
 This can be overridden in RTIMUSettings.cpp if desired.

-Two sketches are included.
-ArduinoMagCal can be used to store magnetometer calibration data.
-Load the sketch and waggle the IMU around, making sure all axes reach their minima and maxima.
-The display will stop updating when this occurs.
-Then, enter 's' followed by enter into the IDE serial monitor to save the data.

-ArduinoIMU is the main demo program.
-It configures the IMU based on settings in RTIMUSettings.cpp.
-Change these to alter any of the parameters.
-By default, it runs at 50 (MPU-9150) or 95 (LSM9DS0) gyro and accel samples per second.
-The display is updated only 3 times per second regardless of IMU sample rate.

-Note that, prior to version 2.2.0, the gyro bias is being calculated during the first 5 seconds.
-If the IMU is moved during this period, the bias calculation may be incorrect and the code will need to be restarted.
-Starting at version 2.2.0 this is no longer a problem and gyro bias will be reported as valid after the required number of stable samples have been obtained.